cnr-ibba/BIOINFO-guidelines/docs/general/conda.rst

 Channels are repository where conda store packages.
 The ``default`` contains packages maintained by conda developers.
-There are others channels like `bioconda <https://bioconda.github.io/>`_, which contains a lot of bioinformatics packages, `R <https://anaconda.org/r/repo>`_, which store *R* and its packages, `conda-forge <https://conda-forge.org/>`_, which contains community packages, often more updated that the official channels.
+There are others channels like `bioconda <https://bioconda.github.io/>`_, which contains a lot of bioinformatics packages, `R channel <https://anaconda.org/r/repo>`_, which store *R* and its packages, `conda-forge <https://conda-forge.org/>`_, which contains community packages, often more updated that the official channels.
 If you search or want to install a package in a different channel than the ``default``, you